pbowling/mllf/docs/cb_setup.rst

    \text{RGCN}: \mathbb{R}^{64} \to \mathbb{R}^{64} \to \mathbb{R}^{64} \to \mathbb{R}^{32}

 The input to the RGCN is the **64-dimensional DeepSet embedding** for each substituent node.
+A **LayerNorm** layer is applied to these embeddings before the first convolution.
+This normalises the per-feature mean and variance across nodes, stabilising training when sum-pool magnitudes vary with substituent atom count (5–50 atoms).
+The learnable γ/β parameters preserve size-related information after normalisation.

-The RGCN then processes these embeddings through 3 layers of relational graph convolutions, where each layer learns separate transformation matrices for different bias types (linear, quadratic, skew, end).
+The RGCN then processes the normalised embeddings through 3 layers of relational graph convolutions, where each layer learns separate transformation matrices for different bias types (linear, quadratic, skew, end).
 The final output produces 32-dimensional node embeddings used by the policy and value networks.

 Edge Policy